mayurwaghmode/Inventory-Management-System/README.md

 1. Add product categories dynamically
 2. Add product details dynamically
 3. Issue Products
-4. View stock available/left details -
+4. View stock available/left details (Available and Critical stocks can be easily identify)

 To run the app:
 1]Place the project folder in htdocs folder of XAMPP.